aaaven/IND211/towards_relationality/deck.md

 We have — Supported Multi-Audience, where multiple people can interact at the same time, but their participation is not dependent on each other.

 This describes works where multiple people can participate at the same time, but their actions don’t depend on each other.
 They’re co-present, but not necessarily co-dependent.
-Think of this as a kind of ‘parallel participation.’
-Everyone is interacting in the same space, and they may be aware of each other, but the artwork doesn’t force or require coordination.
+We can think of this as a kind of ‘parallel participation.’
+Everyone is interacting in the same space, and they may be aware of each other, but the artwork doesn’t force or require that.

 ---